CSR Activity Report (CSR Guideline Activity Reports) - Safety, Accident Prevention, and Environmental Preservation

 2. Implement chemical substance risk assessments

-Toray Group implements risk assessments using working environment measurements for the chemical substances that it handles, as well as using ECETIOC’s Targeted Risk Assessment (TRA) tool and control banding.
+Toray Group implements risk assessments using a variety of tools, which include working environment measurements for the chemical substances that it handles, ECETIOC Targeted Risk Assessment (TRA), CREATE-SIMPLE assessments, and control banding.
 The risk assessment results are used to protect the health of employees by implementing comprehensive measures to prevent worker exposure to organic solvents and dust where it is required.

 3. Conduct follow-up through internal audits